 Telephone Bidding - If you cant make the auction in person you can still make a live bid by telephone for this property.
 You will give instruction live over the phone with one of our staff in the room who will bid on your behalf and relay activity in the auction room.
 To register for phone bidding for a lot simply browse to the online schedule and follow the links on the page entitled 'Phone Bidding Registration'.

 Proxy Bidding - This is another option if you cannot make the auction in person.
 A Proxy bid is where you will leave your highest maximum bid for the property and the auctioneer will bid on your behalf.
 You will only ever bid one increment higher than the previous bidder.
 Proxy bidding rules out any potential issues with telephone reception or nerves regarding bidding in person or by telephone.
 To register for phone bidding for a lot simply browse to the online schedule and follow the links on the page entitled 'Proxy Bidding Registration'.

 If you are successful in purchasing a property at auction you will be required to pay a deposit on the date of the auction, prior to leaving the auction room so you should certainly organise this deposit in advance.
-The deposit is payable by cash, debit or credit card (please note there is a 2.1% surcharge for credit cards).
+The deposit is payable by cash, debit or credit card.
 The standard deposit is 10% or minimum of £3,000.
-A buyers administration fee equal to 1% + vat of the sale price subject to a minimum fee of £2,000 inc vat will also be payable at the time of placing the deposit.
+A buyers administration fee equal to 1% + vat of the sale price subject to a minimum fee of £2,500 inc vat will also be payable at the time of placing the deposit.